 And so had there not been meticulous analysis of the source material such as this, the real story would have been lost on me.

 Still, one does want to continue watching, if only to see what the duo would next concoct.
-Their nihilistic indulgence rubs off on you, put it that way.
-Particularly after that key classroom scene.
+Their nihilistic indulgence rubs off on you.
+Especially after that key classroom scene.

 From the middle of the show, though, the developments feel increasingly odd, or should I say, aggrandized.
 Now, from reading the above-mentioned analysis, I realised what’s depicted was on the whole, faithful to the Manga.
 Based on that, my conclusion is thus that the important themes of puberty struggles and social conformity, while repeatedly mentioned in this adaptation, were just not adequately explored.

 Specifically, the supporting characters of Saeki and Tokiwa were intended by author Oshimi Shuzo as contrasts, but the movie allocates too little attention to both; Tokiwa was practically unimportant.
-I hate to put it this way but the overemphasis on Kasuga and Nakamura took away some flesh of the original story.
-They were interesting to gawk at, but soon, they also felt inexplicably juvenile, as well as excessively self-absorbed.
+I hate to put it this way but the overemphasis on Kasuga and Nakamura took away some flesh of the original story too.
+They were interesting to gawk at, but soon, they also felt inexplicably juvenile.
+As well as excessively self-absorbed.